Here I Am (2011 film)

-Here I Am is a 2011 Australian drama film written and directed by Beck Cole.
+Here I Am is a 2011 Australian drama film written and directed by Beck Cole, with cinematography by Warwick Thornton.
+It tells the story of an Aboriginal woman finding her way back to her family after being released from prison.

 Plot

 The film tells the story of a young Aboriginal woman who has been recently released from prison, and wishes to turn her life around.
 She finds her way to a women's refuge, where she meets a number of other Aboriginal women, all escaping problems, who provide support as she tries to reconnect with her family, including her estranged mother, Lois, and her child, Rosie who is in the care of her grandmother.